RHIT-CSSE/csse332/Homework/SimpleShell/README.md

 # Step 5: Zombies

-Run your simpleshell, start a program (e.g emacs or gedit) in the background, and NOT IN YOUR SIMPLE SHELL but in some other terminal run "ps -a".
+Run your simpleshell, start a program (e.g emacs or gedit) in the background from your simple shell, and then NOT IN YOUR SIMPLE SHELL but in some other terminal run "ps -a".
 How many instances of the program are running?
 Next, exit the background program, but do not exit simpleshell, and NOT IN YOUR SIMPLE SHELL run "ps -a" again.
 You should see something like